geeknoid/frozen-collections/README.md

     ("Tom", 4),
 ];

-fz_string_map!(let m: MyMapType<&str, i32>, v);
+let m = FzStringMap::new(v, ahash::RandomState::default());
 ```

+Note that in general, if possible, it's more efficient to use the macros to create your frozen
+collection instances.

 ## Traits

-The maps created by the frozen collections macros implement the following traits:
+The maps produced by this crate implement the following traits:

 - [`Map`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.Map.html).
 The primary representation of a map.
 This trait has [`MapQuery`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.MapQuery.html) and
   [`MapIteration`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.MapIteration.html) as super-traits.
 - [`MapQuery`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.MapQuery.html).
 A trait for querying maps.
 This is an object-safe trait.
 - [`MapIteration`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.MapIteration.html).
 A trait for iterating over maps.

-The sets created by the frozen collection macros implement the following traits:
+The sets produced by this crate implement the following traits:

 - [`Set`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.Set.html).
 The primary representation of a set.
 This trait has [`SetQuery`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.Map.html),
   [`SetIteration`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.Map.html) and [`SetOps`](https://docs.rs/frozen-collections/latest/frozen_collections/trait.Map.html) as super-traits.